RESEARCH STARTER

 By the mid-1300s, international trade was accomplished via ocean transport.
 The intentional and unintentional transport of animals and plants led to the extinction of numerous species around the world, as well as the spread of diseases such as the Black Plague.
 However, the transport of agricultural products also contributed to the growth of many nations, allowing them to build a stock of goods for export.

 The rise of European colonialism in the 1400s hastened the development of intricate trade regulations.
-European colonial powers grew during the 1600s and 1700s as many nations participated in capturing and selling slaves from Africa, the Americas, and elsewhere.
+European colonial powers grew during the 1600s and 1700s as many nations participated in capturing and selling enslaved people from Africa, the Americas, and elsewhere.
 Slavery became one of the chief forces for cultural globalization as traders inadvertently created ethnic populations in foreign nations.

 From the 1600s through the early 1800s, global economics was based on mercantilism, and political influence was tied to the size of a nation’s merchant fleet and its accumulation of tradable goods.
 By the end of the 1700s, some nations were shifting toward protectionism while attempting to improve their infrastructure.
 Independence movements began to surface in opposition to imperial governments, causing domestic upheaval.